 Can I Be Fired While I Am Medically Out of Work?

 If you are injured at work, you are likely entitled to New Jersey workers’ compensation benefits.
 Workers’ compensation allows you to recover for medical expenses, lost wages, expenses, and long-term permanent disability (if applicable).
-While you are out of work, undergoing treatment, and working through the workers’ compensation claim process, your employer may not terminate you because of your absence or inability to work (although you can legally be terminated as part of larger group layoffs).
-Once you have fully recovered or reached maximum medical improvement (MMI), your claim will be valued and closed.
-At that point, you and your employer will be able to determine whether you can return to work with or without accommodation or whether you are unable to return.
+New Jersey’s workers compensation laws protect you from being fired in retaliation for claiming workers’ compensation or for testifying in a workers’ compensation case.
+The Americans with Disabilities Act (ADA) and the New Jersey Law Against Discrimination provide additional protection from being terminated because of your injuries or resulting disabilities, although you still may be terminated for other reasons while you are recovering (including as part of a large layoff).
+You and your employer will be able to determine whether you can return to work with or without accommodation or whether you are unable to return.

 Does My Employer Have to Accommodate Work Restrictions?